playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 # Development App Installation {#development-installation}

 You'll notice, as I first did, that if you start your server with `npm start` and then send a message to a public channel that you'll notice something in your terminal.
 Or, well, rather, a lack of something in your terminal.
-The `console.log` that you expect to've ran isn't doing so - why is that?
+The `console.log` that you would expect to run isn't doing so - why is that?

-That's because the app isn't actually enabled in your workspace yet (A real 🤦‍♂️ for me when I discovered this one)
+That's because the app isn't actually enabled in your workspace yet (A real 🤦‍♂️ for me when I discovered this one).

-To do so, check the sidebar to the right of your Slack API homepage for the `install` section
+To do so, check the sidebar to the right of your Slack API homepage for the `install` section:

 ![The preview of the "install" page](./install_app.png)

 Simply click `Install App to Workspace`, then `Allow` to give permissions to add the app to your workspace.

 > Keep in mind, folks can use Slack for personal communication.
-You may want to give folks in your workspace a heads-up or simply create a new Slack workspace for testing
+You may want to give folks in your workspace a heads-up or simply create a new Slack workspace for testing.

 Once this is done, you can send a test message to a public channel and see it printed out in your console!